 Example of Project Scope Statement

 Notice that it’s a simple description of the project scope tailored to the customer’s understanding.
+We try to spell out project objectives in a narrative way.

 Example of the Work Breakdown Structure